ulfalizer/Visual-2C02-nodes/README.md

 Visual-2C02-nodes
 =================

-Extra node names for the Visual 2C02 (the PPU in the NTSC NES) chip simulator, filled in as I explore.
+Extra node names for the [Visual 2C02 chip simulator](http://www.qmtpro.com/~nes/chipimages/visual2c02/), which simulates the NTSC version of the NES PPU.
+Filled in as I explore.